 Maybe your partner has always been somewhat jealous.
-Maybe as a child his or her essential emotional needs were not met.
-Perhaps they have low self-esteem, have experienced troubled relationships or feel that they're lacking in some way or other.
-It’s important that you’re able to reassure them that you’re in it for the long haul - unless of course you're beginning to have doubts about the long term viability of your relationship.
+Maybe as a child his or her essential emotional needs weren't met.
+Perhaps they have low self-esteem, have experienced troubled relationships, have been let down by a previous partner, or feel they're lacking in some way.

-Your partner may, in his or her own way, be trying to cope with their feelings of jealousy.
-In the process unfortunately their behaviour can at times be completely counterproductive, and doesn't help to deal with the underlying problems at all.
+Your partner may, in their own way, be trying to cope with their feelings of jealousy.
+In the process, unfortunately, their behaviour may have become counterproductive.
+It's almost as if they're setting themselves up to be rejected (again).

-Before it gets to that stage, let's see if I can help you deal with and solve the problems.
-But, first of all...
+Before you give up, let's see if I can help you deal with and solve the problems.

-If by any chance you have been unfaithful, I want you to know that I am by no means judging you.
-I don't want you to be hard on yourself either; what's been done has been done - it matters only how you recover the situation now.
+If by any chance you've been unfaithful, I want you to know that I'm not judging you.
+I don't want you to be hard on yourself either; what's done is done - it matters only how you recover the situation now.

 So, let's start by naming what might have happened.